 1. ChinesePod

-ChinesePod is one of the most popular podcasts available to learners of Mandarin Chinese.
-This is an excellent resource for those who wish to learn more about the language and culture, and it steals the show.
-Lots of Mandarin learners swear upon it.
+ChinesePod is one of the most popular podcasts available to Mandarin Chinese learners.
+This is an excellent resource for those who wish to learn more about the language and culture, and it stands out.
+Lots of Mandarin learners swear by it.

-Improve your Chinese speaking skills and become more knowledgeable about current affairs while learning with the ChinesePod.
+Improve your Chinese speaking skills and deepen your knowledge of current affairs by learning with ChinesePod.

 Discover how to navigate comfortably in a Mandarin-speaking environment by looking at phrases and expressions in a broader context.